eighties8/wordibble/README.md

-# Wordibble - Refined Word Search Game
+# Wordibble - Crack the daily word with clever clues, vowel vibes, or pure brain dazzle!

 A refined Wordle-style game built with Next.js, TypeScript, and Tailwind CSS.
 With a focus on UX and player friendly features: switchable 5, 6, or 7 letter modes, option for clues, intelligent cursor management, and vowel reveals.